ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 ```
 25. If your class covered security headers, what security request headers have been included?
 ```
-The Stric-Transport-Security has been included in the request header.
+The Strict-Transport-Security has been included in the request header.
 ```

 #### Monoliths and Microservices